hashicorp/packer/CONTRIBUTING.md

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.

-* Run the command with debug ouput with the environment variable `PACKER_LOG`.
+* Run the command with debug output with the environment variable `PACKER_LOG`.
 For example: `PACKER_LOG=1 packer build template.json`.
-Take the *entire* output and create a [gist](https://gist.github.com) for linking to in your issue.
+Take the _entire_ output and create a [gist](https://gist.github.com) for linking to in your issue.
 Packer should strip sensitive keys from the output, but take a look through just in case.